sandromiano/ninatool/README.md

 # contacts

-For inquiries, suggestions and more, you can contact NINA at superconducting.nina@gmail.com.
+For inquiries, comments, suggestions etc. you can contact NINA at superconducting.nina@gmail.com.